 The obvious benefit when getting media coverage for your startup is the rapid spread of your message to millions of potential customers at a low cost.
 But the alarming majority of founders screw up when reaching out because they never stop to consider why listeners, readers, or viewers of media brands would care about their story, and they lack a plan.
 If you read this piece from top to bottom, I’ll change your perception of media coverage forever using my PR pizza method.

 The benefits of media coverage for your startup

-Press for your startup increases valuation and cash raises
+Press for your startup increases perceived value and cash raises

 Media coverage for your startup builds legitimacy